 Mary is our Office Manager.
 She keeps us running smoothly and is responsible for all aspects of administration and accounts, including payroll.
 Mary also plays a vital role assisting the directors with strategic decisions and implementing company policy.

 Mary’s background is in financial services.
 She spent seven years at a chartered accounting firm where she qualified as an accounting technician.
 A stint in Germany was followed by a role as an Account Manager with a design company.
 From there, she joined The Fountain Workshop and has been with us for 12 years.

 When we’re not keeping her busy, Mary is now enjoying the freedom of having two grown up, independent children.
 She’s interested in the arts and gets to the theatre whenever she can.

-David is Director of The Fountain Workshop.
+David is Managing Director of The Fountain Workshop.
 He co-founded the company together with Ian Kirkpatrick.

 The pair met in 1984 at fountain company, Ustigate.
 From there they joined Invent Water Treatment, where they set up a successful water features division.
 Driven by a desire for excellence, the natural next step was their own company, and in 1996 they founded The Fountain Workshop Ltd.